 A man sits alone outside a prison.
 Who is he?
 What is he doing there?
 Is he free?
 Or is he the prisoner?

-After performances in Edinburgh, London, Rome, and Yale Repertory Theatre, The Prisoner comes to TFANA with a provocative examination of crime, justice, and compassion.
-Peter Brook is recognized as one of the most influential directors working today.
-In The Prisoner, he teams up with longtime collaborator Marie-Hélène Estienne.
-Their previous productions at TFANA include The Grand Inquisitor based on Dostoevsky’s The Brothers Karamazov, Samuel Beckett’s Fragments, and The Valley of the Astonishment.
+After performances in London, Edinburgh, Rome, and Paris, TFANA presents the New York premiere of The Prisoner, a provocative examination of law and justice, punishment and redemption.
+Their previous productions with TFANA include The Grand Inquisitor based on Dostoevsky’s The Brothers Karamazov, Samuel Beckett’s Fragments, and The Valley of the Astonishment.

 Co-production: National Theatre, London; The Grotowski Institute, Wroclaw; Ruhrfestspiele, Recklinghausen; Yale Repertory Theatre, New Haven; Theatre for a New Audience, New York